-by Jane Tigan, Minnesota Compass research team
+by Jane Tigan, formerly of Minnesota Compass research team

 On June 14, service begins on the new Green Line light rail, connecting downtown Saint Paul and downtown Minneapolis by way of the University of Minnesota, and neighborhoods in between.